-Commissioned by the European Saxophone Ensemble (ESE), Flocking III explores the mechanisms of the emergent system, in which individual components can be perceived to express themselves as a group.
+Commissioned by the European Saxophone Ensemble (ESE), Flocking III explores the mechanics of the emergent system, in which a plurality of individual actors express themselves as a collective singularity.
 Nature offers many spectacular examples of this type of behaviour, of which perhaps the most beautiful is the flocking of birds in flight.

 Of all the birds found in this world, the starling flock is considered to be the most impressive in terms of number and reaction time, and so perhaps for this reason it is given the most beautiful of names – a murmuration.
 Starling murmurations are also the subject of the most scientific research for these very same reasons; flocks can number greater than 100,000 individual birds and their reaction time whilst in flight as little as 0.026 seconds.